Though my heart isn't in it, following a summer road construction

 bar of soap, a towel, and of course my ever-present weapon

 were sufficient.
-At 9:10, just when I was about to rinse the soap off,
+At 9:10, just when I was about to rinse the

 I could hear the all too familiar sound of incoming rockets.